castorini/anserini/docs/regressions/regressions-dl20-passage-openai-ada2-int8.md

 # Anserini Regressions: TREC 2020 Deep Learning Track (Passage)

+**NOTE:** We're currently having issues with this regression, which throws "Retried waiting for GCLocker too often" errors.

 **Model**: OpenAI-ada2 embeddings (using pre-encoded queries) with HNSW indexes

 This page describes regression experiments, integrated into Anserini's regression testing framework, using OpenAI-ada2 embeddings on the [TREC 2020 Deep Learning Track passage ranking task](https://trec.nist.gov/data/deep2019.html), as described in the following paper: